Maapel/LearnX/INFO.md

 Web Scraping: The 'google-it' package for search result acquisition.

-Deployment: The project will be containerized with Docker and hosted on AWS.
+Deployment: The project will be deployed on Vercel.

 4. Step-by-Step Project Setup Guide
 Follow these steps to set up the MVP project from the ground up.